 The explanation for this is often chalked up to the burglars who are just after loot anticipate that the occupants of the home will be away, either at work or school and therefore they expect an easier job.
 We however are preparing for the lethal threat that will arise in the event of home invasion, and furthermore will not assume a home invasion will not happen just because the sun is up.

 The majority of home invasions involve the invaders using force to gain entry, but a not insignificant fraction are tallied as “unlawful entry,” a distinct classifier from forcible entry, meaning that the criminals needed to only let themselves in through an unlocked door or window.
 That is unfortunate, but also inexcusable: we should never make the scumbag’s job easier.

-Your home invaders will likely be armed, mosst often with a gun.
+Your home invaders will likely be armed, most often with a gun.
 Some arm themselves with implements found in or around the home.
-The classification of the crime varies state to state but is almost always considered a forcible felony.
+The classification varies from state to state, but is almost always considered a forcible felony.
 Your state may have laws described as “Castle Doctrine” legislation that specifies you have no duty to retreat from a threat in your home, or that presumes any unlawful and forcible entry into your home constitutes a lethal threat.

 You must know the letter of the law in your locality before you can appropriately prepare yourself to repel any assailant in your home, though for the purposes of this article we will presume our home invaders, when discovered, are indicating a clear and imminent threat to the lives of you and your family.
 It is critical that you can articulate a clear threat to life or limb in the event you decide to use lethal force against an intruder.

 Considering if we stop an attacker from gaining entry to the house we have gone a long way to winning the fight, we’ll start our security assessment outside the home.